ntgong90/video-downloader/README.md

   - Storing on the cloud/file server

 ## Issues
-- Build out endpoint first to fist 404
+- Build out endpoint first to fix 404